Research and Innovation Office

 • In Review: Peer review process is in progress for the opportunity.

-• PI Selected: The PI has been selected as the official UM nominee.
+• PI Selected: The PI(s) have been selected as the official UMN nominees.

-Selection Process
+UMN Selection Process

-• If there are multiple applicants, the office managing the nomination will determine the review criteria and coordinate the review process.
+• If there are multiple applicants, the office coordinating the nomination will determine the review criteria and coordinate the review process.
+The status will change to "In Review".

-• Once review has been completed all parties will be notified via email.
+• Once the review has been completed all parties will be notified via email.

-• Nominees will be provided with a letter addressed to the sponsor from the RIO indicating that they are the university's nominee.
+• Nominees will be provided with an email from RIO (or the designated coordinating office) indicating that they are the university's nominee.
 This letter should accompany the nominee's proposal.

-• SPA is notified of the university's nominee(s) and the status is updated to “PI Selected”.
+• SPA is notified of the university's nominee(s) and the status is updated to "PI(s) Selected".

 *If you have questions about the University's process related to extramural funding opportunities requiring nomination or if you have any technical issues with the site, contact collabor8@umn.edu.